Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Payday loans are short-term loans used to cover unforeseen emergency expenses between paycheques.
-These loans aren’t the most affordable way to get your hands on fast cash, but can do the trick if you need a quick and easy solution to make ends meet.
+Payday loans are loans used to cover unforeseen emergency expenses between paycheques.
+While these loans are far from the most affordable way to get your hands on fast cash, they are easy to get and convenient.
+But before you apply, you’ll want to consider alternative forms of financing.

 We’ve designed this guide to help you navigate the ins and outs of cash advance payday loans in Prince Edward Island, so that you have as much information as possible before you sign on the dotted line.